Khukri-class corvette

 The first two were ordered in December 1983 and the remaining in 1985.
 Around 65% of the ship contains indigenous content.
 The diesel engines were assembled in India, under license by Kirloskar Group.

+Four ships of the class were built.
+As of July 2023, two ships remain in service in the Indian Navy, and a third one has been donated to the Vietnam People's Navy.